meeber/titor/README.md

     1. Push changes
     1. Publish to npm

-- `npm run setup`:
-    1. Install `semver` dependency and save in `package.json`
-    1. Create `.babelrc` if it doesn't exist
-    1. Create `.eslintignore` if it doesn't exist
-    1. Create `.eslintrc.yml` if it doesn't exist
-    1. Create `.gitignore` if it doesn't exist
-    1. Create `.titorrc.yml` if it doesn't exist
-    1. Create `.travis.yml` if it doesn't exist
-    1. Create `src/index.js` if it doesn't exist
-    1. Create `test/.eslintrc.yml` if it doesn't exist
-    1. Create `test/index.js` if it doesn't exist

 - `npm test`:
     1. Run all of your tests against `src/`
     1. Optionally calculate test coverage of `src/`